jhkette/lbsme/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-This is a Repo for a demo version of the Little Birdie SME app.
+This is a Repo for a demo version of the Little Birdie SME website.

 ### How do I get set up? ###

 ## Set up ##

 You need to add an .env file with the relevant variables in the root of the project.
-At the moment of writing this Readme I am using the production environment for the backend.
-The details will be on the .env file.

 To get a development version of the project please run the command below with the Docker daemon running on your computer.